OOP vs. services for organizing business logic

 There are lots of patterns that can be used in POROs around Active Record models.
 For example, if a record is created from complex form input, you could use a form object instead of a service object.

 Also, some versions of service objects are somewhat object-oriented when they reject the notion that service objects should have only a #call method and when they share code within the same class.
-In these cases, a service object is a bit more like a purpose-built PORO.
+In these cases, a service object (which is already technically a PORO unless youā€™re using a services library/framework) becomes more like a purpose-built PORO.

 So why not just take the next step and put these services in the app/models folder, and refactor them from procedures into actual domain models?
 To take an example from the last link above: SalesTeamNotifier.send_daily_notifications could be changed to Internal::Notification.new(receiver: 'sales').send.